mjoppich/igem_munich_2018/docs/install.rst

 * The installer prompts you to press ``Enter`` to confirm the location.
 It may take a few minutes to complete.
 We recommend you accept the default install location and press ``Enter``.
 * The installer prompts “Do you wish the installer to prepend the Anaconda install location to PATH in your /home/<user>/.bash_profile ?”
 We recommend ``yes``.
 * The installer finishes and displays “Thank you for installing Anaconda!”
 * The installer describes Microsoft VS Code and asks if you would like to install VS Code.
-Enter yes or no. You don't need Microsoft VS Code to use sequ-into!
+Enter ``yes`` or ``no``.
+You don't need Microsoft VS Code to use sequ-into!

 If you have any trubles installing Anaconda you can review this site for more details and a visual installer here: http://docs.anaconda.com/anaconda/install/mac-os/#macos-graphical-install